bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] Plutus - Greed is Blind - Gain a coin with +6/-6 and flip it.
 After payoff, destroy it.
 1/2/3/4 charges.
 			- [ ] Midas - All that Glitters - Gain a golden Obol/Diobol/Triobol/Tetrobol!
 Golden coins do nothing, but can be used to pay for tolls or other abilities.
 				- [ ] Create new coin sprite for this.
 Can share with Plutus.
+				- [ ] added golden_flip and golden_flat
 			- [ ] **Reworks**
 				- [ ] Artemis patron power - when you destroy a monster, gain 2 arrows.
 				- [ ] Heph - instead of immediately upgrading, Prime a coin.
+				- [ ] Dike - Fair & Balanced - Change each coin to its other side.
+					- [ ] Change this power to a different coin.
+					- [ ] Dike becomes "2/4/6/8 charges - Bless a coin that is not Cursed.
+(Alternates each use.)" alternates between blessing a coin which is not cursed and cursing a coin which is not blessed.
 			- [ ] Obol of the Argonauts
 				- [ ] "Jack of all trades" coin, rotates between different powers.
 					- [ ] ??? -